Liptonex/GamePy/README.md

 # GamePy

-A simple 2D game created using Python.
+A simple 2D game called SpaceInvaders created using Python.